 Who does software testing belong to in 2017?

 Wait – before that I want to tell you what software testing actually is.
-Software testing is an Mirror and MRI.
+Software testing is a Mirror and MRI.
 That truly reflects how you look from the outside and inside.
 It is a mechanism to learn how are things before something occurs to a larger set of people.
-Software testing is not just a bomb squad who will find the bomb but software testing is the intelligence agency who will keep you informed of a possible threat.
+Software testing is not just a bomb squad who will find the bomb but software testing is the intelligence agency that will keep you informed of a possible threat.

 Who does it belong to in 2017?